Governance model

 Sync verifies reality instead of overwriting it.

 Sync is Owlie's observation layer.
 It compares what the connected systems currently show against what Owlie intended.
 When they match, nothing happens.
 When they diverge, Owlie applies a configurable policy — adopt the remote change, flag it, preserve intent and reconcile, or quietly ignore — per source and per object type.
 Stale-not-delete protects provisioned records from being wiped during a sync gap.
 Drift becomes a signal, not a surprise.
+And the graph it maintains is inspectable: search any account, group, or entitlement, see whether it's synced, provisioned, manually managed, or derived, and trace its neighborhood and assignment links.

 Source of truth